hardingrichard/Python-Self-Study-Syllabus/README.md

 This self-taught syllabus is designed to help learn Python programming and computer science concepts to become employable in the tech industry.

-The syllabus is structured in 20 weeks, with weekly learning objectives, resources, and project examples for each topic.
+The syllabus is structured in 40 weeks, with weekly learning objectives, resources, and project examples for each topic.
+Assuming a 2-hour study session per day.
+Please note that the estimates may vary depending on the learning pace and prior experience.

 There are 20 weeks of optional topics to cover either alongside or as continuous learning based on areas of interest and goals.